-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

 In addition, the Investment Manager is a signatory to the UN Principles for Responsible Investment (UNPRI).
 As a signatory, the good governance practices of investee companies are also assessed by having regard to the UNPRI principles prior to making an investment and periodically thereafter.

-A minimum of 70% of the investments of the financial product are used to meet the environmental or social characteristics promoted by the financial product.
-Other assets, which are not used to meet the environmental or social characteristics, may include cash or cash equivalents, securitised assets, derivatives for the purposes of efficient portfolio management, or derivatives for investment purposes other than those used to gain exposure to direct issuers.

-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

-#20ther includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+What is the asset allocation planned for this financial product?
+A minimum of 70% of the investments of the financial product are used to meet the environmental or social characteristics Asset promoted by the financial product.
+Other assets, which are not used to meet the environmental or social characteristics, allocation may include cash or cash equivalents, securitised assets, derivatives for the purposes of efficient portfolio management, or describes the derivatives for investment purposes other than those used to gain exposure to direct issuers. share of investments in specific assets.
+70% #1 Aligned with E/S characteristics Investments 30% #2 Other #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #20ther includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-The Fund uses derivatives to gain exposure to issuers that remain in the investment universe following the application of the exclusionary criteria described in our response to the question,

-"What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".

-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
+The Fund uses derivatives to gain exposure to issuers that remain in the investment universe following the application of the exclusionary criteria described in our response to the question, "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy? are sustainable investments with an Not applicable.

-Not applicable.
 The proportion of investments in the Fund which are aligned with the EU Taxonomy is 0%.
-Although the EU Taxonomy provides an ambitious framework to determine the environmental sustainability of economic activities, the EU Taxonomy does not comprehensively cover all industries and sectors, or all environmental objectives.
-The Investment Manager uses its own methodology to determine whether investments selected for the Fund are promoting environmental characteristics in accordance with the SFDR rules.
+Although the environmental objective EU Taxonomy provides an ambitious framework to determine the environmental sustainability of economic activities, the that do not take into EU Taxonomy does not comprehensively cover all industries and sectors, or all environmental objectives.
+The Investment account the criteria for Manager uses its own methodology to determine whether investments selected for the Fund are promoting environmental characteristics in accordance with the SFDR rules. environmentally sustainable economic activities under the EU Taxonomy.

-Asset allocation describes the share of investments in specific assets.

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-- turnover

-reflecting the

-share of revenue

-from green

-activities of

-investee

-companies

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.
+operational expenditure (OpEx) reflecting green operational activities of investee companies.